trickerer01/Ruxx/README.md

   - *ID min / max* - these are applied directly to your searches (transformed into tags).
 You can set *max* to a negative value to make it serve as a `count` (GUI only)

 #### Misc & Tools
-- **File -> Save settings...** - allows you to save current run parameters to a config file for later
+- **File -> Save settings...** \<Ctrl+S> - allows you to save current run parameters to a config file for later
-- **File -> Load settings...** - load run parameters from previously saved config file
+- **File -> Load settings...** \<Ctrl+L> - load run parameters from previously saved config file.
+You can also put a `.cfg` file folder with executable and Ruxx will automatically use it to configure itself.
+You have to use one of the following names: ['ruxx.cfg', 'auto.cfg', 'settings.cfg', 'config.cfg']
+- **File -> Reset all settings** - resets all settings to initial ones.
+If autoconfigured this will reset to those parameters
 - **File -> Open download folder** - open currently selected destination folder (**Path**), Windows only
 - **View -> Log** - if you want some readable output
 - **Edit -> Prefix file names with \<prefix>** - all downloaded files will be named accordingly and not as just numbers.
 This option is enabled by default